Demand is price elastic if a change in price causes a bigger percentage change in demand. It will have a PED of greater than one.

 If demand is perfectly elastic, it means that at a certain price demand is infinite (A good with a very high elasticity of demand).
-In other words if a firm increased price by 1%, it would see all its demand evaporate.
+In other words, if a firm increased the price by 1%, it would see all its demand evaporate.
 If demand is perfectly elastic, then demand will be horizontal.

 Examples of Perfectly Elastic Demand